Extracellular-git/xcl-site/content/blog/continuous/index.md

 However I still had a bad feeling about this.
 Sending out an analogue signal would mean that the controller would not actually know the rpm of the pump; it just seemed a bit archaic to me.
-I was already disenfranchised with the world of OT (as you will see in other articles)
+I was already disenfranchised with the world of OT (as you will see in other articles).

 {{< figure
     src="pumpcontrol.png"